Aristide Merloni

-Aristide Merloni (24 October 1897, Fabriano – 19 December 1970, Fabriano), was an Italian businessman, founder of the Merloni industries.
+Aristide Merloni (24 October 1897, Fabriano – 19 December 1970, Fabriano), was an Italian businessman, and founder of the Merloni industries.
 He started his entrepreneurial adventure with the production of scales.
-In the following decades he developed a large range of products, from gas cylinders to water heaters, from bathtubs to household appliances and kitchen furniture.
-And from his name, Aristide, the company drew inspiration to create its historical, most famous trademark, Ariston.
+In the following decades, he developed a large range of products, from gas cylinders to water heaters, from bathtubs to household appliances and kitchen furniture.
+From his name, Aristide, the company drew inspiration to create its historical, most famous trademark, Ariston.